Refugees in Uganda

-Uganda is one of the largest refugee-hosting nations in the world, with 1,852,002 refugees (as of 23 May 2025).
-The vast influx of refugees is due to several factors in Uganda's neighboring countries, especially war and violence in Sudan, South Sudan and the Democratic Republic of the Congo, and associated economic crisis and political instability in the region.
+Uganda is one of the largest refugee-hosting nations in the world, with roughly 1.95 million refugees by October 2025.
+The vast influx of refugees is due to several factors such as violence and war in Uganda's neighboring countries, the Democratic Republic of the Congo, South Sudan and Sudan, and associated economic crises and political instability in the region.
 Uganda has relatively 'friendly' policies that provide rights to the refugees, such as rights to land, education, work, private property, healthcare and other basic social services.
+Although its integration policy is widely praised, the country faces severe resource constraints, with chronic underfunding and the scale of arrivals placing pressure on services.
+Many refugees live with limited assistance and unstable livelihoods, and the influx also affects conditions in nearby host communities.